-Note: On the last school day before winter recess in December and Lei Day, dismissal for all classes is at 10:45 a.m.
+Note: On the last school day before winter recess in December, Lei Day and the last day of school, dismissal for all classes is at 10:45 a.m.
 All students must be picked up by 11:00 a.m. or be subject to the Late fee of \$40.00.
-There is no After School Care on those days.
+The first three days of school in August and the last three days of school in May are all at Wednesday dismissal times.
+There is no After School Care on the last school day before winter recess, Lei Day, and the last day of school.